gitpod-io/gitpod-docs/doc/30_Workspaces.md

 the workspace again.

 ## Stop and Archive
 If you don't want to waste Gitpod hours unnecessarily you can stop your workspace explicitly.
-To do so click on the avator in the top right and choose the `Stop Workspace` command (also available through the command palette).
+To do so click on the avatar in the top right and choose the `Stop Workspace` command (also available through the command palette).
 The dialog will suggest you to also archive the workspace.
 Archived workspaces will be removed from workspace list in the dashboard and will not be considered when starting a fresh workspace for the same context URL again.